 In addition to PBS LearningMedia, local stations provide unique educational resources to students and teachers across the country.
+Seventy-seven percent of teachers in a recent survey of PBS Teachers' Advisory Group17 believe that PBS is a valuable resource for teachers.
 CPB's funding to stations helps support their educational mission.
-Current examples of educational station services include:
+Current examples of CPB-supported educational station services include: